isomerpages/ogp-julius/_about-us/Youtube Test.md

 <br>

 ##### INFORMATION FOR PARENTS <br>
 8\.
-Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers. <br>
+Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers. <br><br>

 9\.
 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 The form link will be provided to parents at the start of the year via Parents Gateway.
-The completed opt-out form is to be submitted by <b>27/01/2023</b>.<br>
+The completed opt-out form is to be submitted by <b>27/01/2023</b>.<br><br>

 10\.
 Parents can contact the school at 67670027 for discussion or to seek clarification about the school’s Sexuality Education programme.